 Nicaragua is a year-round surf destination and good waves can be found at many sites.
 Blessed with off-shore winds around 300 days per year, Nicaragua offers incomparable surf sessions all day, every day!
 Even so, depending on your level of surf, some spots are better visited during certain times of year.
 Please find more info at our Waves page.
 Although there are waves all year long, if you are an experienced surfer, the best season for a surf trip to Nicaragua is from April to November.

 If you are a novice join our surf camp and we will take you to the best surf spots according to your level.
 It's important to pick the surf spot carefully as some of the waves are unforgiving, breaking over shallow reefs.
-Please find more info about Nicaragua's waves here.
+Please find more info about the best waves in Nicaragua here...

 The Pacific coast offers plenty of great waves for every surf levels, from soft and long waves ideally for long boards, to fast and hollow reef breaks for experienced surfers.
 There are waves for everyone - fun and challenging waves as well as epic barrels!